-We all know a successful person when we see one, but what really goes on behind the scenes?
-In their personal lives, the savvy investors, competent businessmen and A-list celebrities we’ve come to admire each have their own routines and regimes, some stranger than others.
-While author Leo Tolstoy chose to renounce his money and make his own shoes, and composer Ludwig van Beethoven started each day hand-counting 60 coffee beans for the perfect cuppa joe, that’s not to see it will work for you.
-No two people are the same and find the balance between routine and reward can be a challenging task.
+We all know a successful person when we see one, but what goes on behind the scenes?
+In their personal lives, the savvy investors, competent businessmen, and A-list celebrities we’ve come to admire each have strict routines and regimes, some stranger than others.

 1. Wake Up Early (Without an Alarm)